 - a “bridging” translation;

-- a final version for subtitling (including spotting).
+- a final version for voice-over (including spotting).

 de Linde, Zoé, and Neil Kay.
 The Semiotics of Subtitling.
 Manchester: St Jerome Publishing, 1999.